cncf/wg-serverless/workflow/spec/spec.md

 </details>

 CloudEvents can be consumed by [Event states](#Event-State) and trigger one or more [actions](#Action-Definition) to be performed.
-CloudEvents can include data which needs to be merged with the state data before actions are executed.
+CloudEvents can include data which needs to be merged with the state data before associated actions are executed.
 You can filter the event data with the dataOutputPath parameter, selecting only the portion of the event data that you need to be merged with the state data.
-Event data filters can only be currently used within Event state definitions.

 Here is an example using an even filter: